mgvazquez/docker-squid-proxy/README.md

 This is an Squid-Proxy that act like an 'transparent-proxy' to accelerate the docker-image recontrstuction.

-This solution are based on [squid-in-a-can](https://github.com/jpetazzo/squid-in-a-can) project, developed by &copy;[Jason Wilder](https://github.com/jpetazzo).
+This solution are based on [squid-in-a-can](https://github.com/jpetazzo/squid-in-a-can) project, developed by &copy;[Jérôme Petazzoni](https://github.com/jpetazzo).

 ---